 What LDW and LIW are NOT: This is NOT your weight on the scale the first day of P3.
 There is a 72 hour period of after your last dose of hCG that you do continue the 500 calorie VLCD diet.
 You will continue losing weight during this time most likely.
 You might even have a big loss the last day or two.
 But this is not the weight you are trying to maintain.

 In the example, the person lost an additional 3 lbs during the 72 hours of 500 calories as the hCG left their system.
+But their LIW is NOT that lowest weight, it’s the 156 lbs.
 In Phase 3, you are attempting to stay within 2 lbs of your LIW only – in this example 156lbs.
 So you would not do a steak day until you reached 158lbs.
 Some mistakenly take their lowest weight on the diet, which is usually the start of P3, example 153 lbs, to maintain, then they are going to be trying to do a steak day if they hit 155 lbs, which they will most likely end up doing steak day after steak day as their body won’t want to stay here.

 Most of the time we gain the losses in the last 72 hours right back in P3 – do not worry about this.
 Let it go.